| Eolian Islands

 waiting to be tapped, on most of the other islands.
 Winter storms see

 the islands cut off for days.
+Like many coastal communities, the

 islands, with a total population of 10,000, have very different